This post highlights the following:

 10. Circumstances under which Speech2RTT may not work

-- Your smart phone is not powerful enough to run the app;
+- Your smart phone does not have the resources necessary to run Speech2RTT;

-- You do not follow the “How to Use” guidelines presented in #8, above;
+- You are not following the “How to Use” guidelines presented in #8, above;

 11. What you can do to help us improve Speech2RTT

-- If there are Speech2RTT features you would like us to add, or that did not work as expected, please tell us about it using Speech2RTT’s internal support feature, rather than giving Speech2RTT a low rating.
+If there are Speech2RTT features you would like us to add, or that did not work as expected, please tell us about it using Speech2RTT’s internal support feature, rather than giving Speech2RTT a low rating.
 All you need to do, to report a bug or suggest an improvement is shake your smart phone while Speech2RTT is active.
 Using this process provides us with the information we need to continually improve Speech2RTT.
-We promise to do our best to ensure that your user experience is a good one.
-Thank you. 🙂
+We promise to do our best to ensure that your user experience is a good one!